gofullstack/capistrano-chef/README.md

     chef_role :db, 'roles:database_master', :primary => true,
                                             :attribute => :private_ip

-Use Hash to get the specific network interface:
+Use a Hash to get a specific network interface:
-(Hash must be {'interface-name' => 'network-family-name'})
+(the Hash must be in the form of { 'interface-name' => 'network-family-name' })

-    chef_role :web, 'roles:web', :attribute => {:eth1 => :inet}
+    chef_role :web, 'roles:web', :attribute => { :eth1 => :inet }

-More deep and complex attributes search, user Proc object:
+For a more deep and complex attribute search, use a Proc object:

-(sample to get 'eth1 inet ipaddress': http://wiki.opscode.com/display/chef/Search#Search-SearchonlyreturnsIPAddressoftheNode%2Cnotofaspecificinterface )
+(Example, to get 'eth1.inet.ipaddress': http://wiki.opscode.com/display/chef/Search#Search-SearchonlyreturnsIPAddressoftheNode%2Cnotofaspecificinterface)

     chef_role :web, 'roles:web', :attribute => Proc.new do |n|
-      n["network"]["interfaces"]["eth1"]["addresses"].select{|address, data| data["family"] == "inet" }[0][0]
+      n["network"]["interfaces"]["eth1"]["addresses"].select{|address, data| data["family"] == "inet" }.keys.first
     end

 This defines the same roles using Chef's [search feature](http://wiki.opscode.com/display/chef/Search).
 Nodes are searched using the given query.
-The node's `ipaddress` attribute is used by default, but another (top-level) attribute can be specified in the options.
+The node's `ipaddress` attribute is used by default, but other attributes can be specified in the options as shown in the examples above.
 The rest of the options are the same as those used by Capistrano.

 ## Data Bags